fabiobento512/FRequest/README.md

 FRequest aims to provide a similar interface to an integrated development environment program (IDE) but for HTTP(s) apis.
 It should be fast, cross platform, lightweight, practical with a native look.
-Also it is important that project files can be easily shared and work seamless with Version Control System (VCS) for collaborative work.
+Also it is important that project files can be easily shared and work seamless with Version Control Systems (VCS) for collaborative work.

 The current features of FRequest are: